The Classic Car Boot Sale

 Details: Monthly, check upcoming dates here

 Along the narrow, intersecting cobbled streets of Camden Passage straggles Islington’s best-kept secret, an old-skool souk of raggedy stalls offering a Dickensian image of antiquity.
-Camden Passage Flea Market is heavy on jewellery, with vendors flogging their glistening wares on Wednesdays and Saturdays.
+Camden Passage Flea Market is heavy on jewellery, with vendors flogging their glistening wares on Wednesdays and Saturdays, while in Pierrepoint Arcade you’ll find wavy vintage garms on Thursdays and second-hand books on Sundays.

 There are brilliant independent shops and venues lining the passage streets, from The Camden Head with its nightly live comedy to the unmissably pink Badiani Gelato, powering you through the market with ice cream.